EMPChief/cs50/Lecture/week6/bignote.md

   - Understanding of how images are represented in memory
   - Hands-on experience with pointer arithmetic and memory manipulation
   - Direct control over pixel values and image processing algorithms
+- Alternative approaches:
+  - Using OpenCV for image processing in Python
+  - Implementing filters using NumPy arrays in Python

 ## Face Recognition
 - Many people have created face recognition software in Python